Skip to content

 Realistic Creative Advice: Repeat your Best Ideas

 Y’all know how many times George R.R.
 Martin has a character eat “bread and salt” in his GOT books?
 How many Alfred Hitchcock movies have a stylish blonde woman at the core of the mystery?
-I wouldn’t call either of those guys a role model but I will say this: their work sticks in the memory.
+I wouldn’t call either of these guys a role model but I will say this: their work sticks in the memory.
 I can tell their work is their work from a mile away.
 Repetition (within each project and across their body of work) is a huge piece of why.

-The Neuroscience of this Creative Advice
+The Neuroscience of Repeating Ideas

 If you want people to remember something, it’s useful to offer it to them more than once.
 The neuroscience of memory teaches us that it helps people remember a piece of information best if they meet it repeatedly, at intervals, over a period of time.
 If you show me a fact three times on different days (once today, then again on Wednesday, then again six weeks from now), it’ll be much more helpful to my memory than simply showing me that same fact three times in a row right now.
 This is called spaced repetition (science fact.)